 I am Licensed Psychologist and Health Service Provider (Lic. #9724) with training and experience in clinical, research, and academic settings.

 For well over a decade, I held leadership roles in professional organizations; authored papers in scholarly journals; presented to local, national, and international audiences; and conducted research.
+These activities deepened my knowledge of organizational dynamics, school communities, group psychotherapy, clinical training and supervision, co-parenting, childhood development, diversity, and health disparities.
+Such knowledge gained through leadership, scholarship, and research inform my clinical and supervisory work today.

-My experience working with children in various capacities spans back to the mid-eighties.
+My experience working directly with children in various capacities spans back to the mid-eighties.
 During preadolescence and adolescence, I taught dance to other children at a neighborhood studio.
 During my late teens, I worked with young children in an inner-city YMCA.
 In my early adult years, I taught private swim lessons and directed a children’s gymnastics program.

 I obtained my Bachelors of Arts degree in Psychology from University of California, Los Angeles (UCLA).
 There, I discovered myself as a scholar and researcher, interested in issues pertaining to children and childhood.